Championship Auto Racing Teams

 Even as the series prospered, concerns about costs, competitiveness, and revenue sharing began to create opposition to CART's organizational structure.
 Attempts at reform, which saw the company rebranded as IndyCar in 1992 and a compromise board formed, failed.
 In 1996, an open wheel "split" saw the newly created Indy Racing League (IRL) take full control over the Indianapolis 500 and start a competing oval-based open-wheel series.
 CART ceased using the IndyCar name but continued its series without participating in the Indianapolis 500.

-The "split" saw a dramatic fall in general interest for open wheel racing in the United States, which was compounded by the growing popularity of NASCAR, creating a downward trend in sponsorship and attendance at some tracks.
-After a series of setbacks in the early 2000s saw the departure of major racing teams and engine manufacturers to the IRL, CART went bankrupt at the end of the 2003 season.
+The "split" saw a dramatic drop in interest for open wheel racing in the United States, which was compounded by the growing popularity of NASCAR, creating a downward trend in sponsorship and attendance at some tracks.
+After a series of additional setbacks in the early 2000s, several of the major teams and manufacturers defected to the rival IRL.
+CART went bankrupt at the end of the 2003 season.

-In 2004, a trio of team owners acquired the assets of the series from bankruptcy, renaming it the Champ Car World Series.
-Continuing financial difficulties caused Champ Car to file for bankruptcy before its planned 2008 season; its assets and history were merged into the IRL's IndyCar Series, reuniting both series of American open-wheel racing.
+In 2004, a trio of team owners acquired the assets of the series from bankruptcy, rebranding it the Champ Car World Series (CCWS).
+Continuing financial difficulties caused Champ Car to file for bankruptcy before its planned 2008 season; CART and CCWS assets and history were merged into the IRL's IndyCar Series.